 If someone caused your rear-end car accident, you might think it won’t be difficult to prove liability.
 Unfortunately, this type of case isn’t always cut and dry.
-The North Carolina car accident attorneys at DeMayo Law Offices, LLP understand how to navigate the legal process to ensure our clients receive the maximum compensation available.
+The North Carolina car accident attorneys at DeMayo Law Offices understand how to navigate the legal process to ensure our clients receive the maximum compensation available.
 We’ll fight to protect your rights and seek justice against the at-fault driver and their insurance company.

 Rear-end collisions are common, and while some of them are minor, many of them cause severe injuries, fatalities, and vehicle damage.
 In fact, according to the Insurance Information Institute, 7.2 percent of fatal U.S. crashes in 2017 resulted from one driver colliding with the back of another person’s car.

 If you were injured in a rear-end collision caused by someone else, you may be entitled to compensation from an insurance claim or lawsuit.
 Our attorneys have over 150 years of combined legal experience, and we leverage our team’s knowledge and our extensive resources to secure high-value settlements and verdicts, again and again.